NetFabric/NetFabric.Hyperlinq/README.md

 ### Value delegates

-Calling a lambda expression for each item of the collection is very expensive. `NetFabric.Hyperlinq` supports an much more performant alternative.
+Calling a lambda expression for each item of the collection is very expensive. `NetFabric.Hyperlinq` supports a much more performant alternative.

-- Declare a `struct` that implements `ÌFunction<>` or `IFunctionIn<>`.
+- Declare a `struct` that implements `IFunction<>` or `IFunctionIn<>`.

 ``` csharp
 readonly struct DoubleOfInt32